longhorn/longhorn/README.md

 Longhorn is a `crash-consistent` block storage solution.

 It's normal for the OS to keep content in the cache before writing into the block layer.
-However, it also means if the all the replicas are down, then the Longhorn may not contains the immediate change before the shutdown, since the content was kept in the OS level cache and hadn't transfered to Longhorn system yet.
+However, it also means if the all the replicas are down, then Longhorn may not contain the immediate change before the shutdown, since the content was kept in the OS level cache and hadn't transfered to Longhorn system yet.
 It's similar to if your desktop was down due to a power outage, after resuming the power, you may find some weird files in the hard drive.

 To force the data being written to the block layer at any given moment, the user can run `sync` command on the node manually, or umount the disk.
 OS would write the content from the cache to the block layer in either situation.